jsincorporated/tp/docs/UserGuide.md

 ### j.
 Open a person's social media : `open`

+After you have added all the social media information of your contacts.
+How do you access all the information?
-You can open a specified person's social media in **uNivUSal** as shown below.
+You can easily open a specified person's social media in your default web browser as shown below.

 Format: `open INDEX s/SOCIAL`